-Close your eyes and picture Paris and it may well be Belle Époque Paris you’re imagining: the Eiffel Tower, exuberant cancan dancers at the Moulin Rouge, the insouciance of everyday life captured In Renoir’s painting Les Grands Boulevards, the stylish gaiety of a Toulouse Lautrec Poster.
-The Belle Époque is the name given to the period between 1871, when the misery of the Siege of Paris was over, and the onset of World War One in 1914.
-So, over forty years of peace and excitement for the future, a time when new technology brought all sorts of wonders, from improved transports to impressive new developments in architecture.
+The Belle Époque is the name given to the 40-year period of peace between 1871, when the misery of the Siege of Paris was over, and the onset of World War One in 1914.
+People were excited for the future, new technology brought all sorts of wonders, from improved transports to impressive developments in architecture.
 Artists, musicians and writers flocked to Paris with their new ideas and their determination to enjoy life.
-It was a time when stylish new buildings were put up, so it’s quite easy to ‘find’ the Belle Époque in Paris today.
-This post tells you where to look.
+It was a time when stylish new buildings were put up, and here are just a few which you can visit today.

 Built in 1889 as the stunning showpiece for the Universal Exhibition, the Eiffel Tower represented the best that the engineers of the day could deliver.
 300 workers toiled for two years to build it and it was the tallest building in the world.
 Such was the world’s fascination with it that two million visitors saw it in its first year, including Edward the Prince of Wales, eight African kings and Buffalo Bill.
-It was supposed to be temporary, but the Parisian authorities changed their minds about that when they realised how profitable an attraction it turned out to be.
-It was not universally popular; some found it an ugly monstrosity, including the author Guy de Maupassant who claimed to enjoy eating in its restaurant because ‘It’s the only place in Paris where I don’t have to see it.’
-Its 20,000 lightbulbs make it a spectacular showpiece every evening, especially on the hour (until 1.00 am) when they sparkle for five glittering minutes.

-The Grand Palais and the Petit Palais
+The Alexander III Bridge, the Grand Palais and the Petit Palais

 Listen to the podcast